3/30/11

 Trees all around the former Mulak Nursery have been cut down to the level of the fence nailed to them, looks like the place is no longer in use, in transition at least.
 Made lots of copies of my Smith and library articles at UPS.
 Had a brief chat with Brian Santaniello who says he has his PennyPincher printed at UPS.

-1:57 I called ARISE and got Michael Windberg who connected me to Michaelann Bewsee who was friendly enough.
+Wrote to the Vatican proposing that Marin Luther be made a saint.
+At 1:57pm I called ARISE and got Michael Windberg who connected me to Michaelann Bewsee, who was friendly enough.
 She told me that confidentially they are engaging in discussions with the city to avoid a tent city like confrontation from developing.
 ARISE also had a big dinner honoring Kevin Noonan recently.

 Eamon called and said Charlie Ryan is getting a lot of praise for taking on the library and museums.
 Eamon suspects there was a plan to get more money for the libraries by interrupting service at the Forest Park branch in hopes of causing an uproar, but somehow there was a revolt and rather than getting more money the city took the libraries.
 That left David Starr weeping and feeling double crossed.